Microsoft Excel: Using external data

 Alternatively, Microsoft Query provides ODBC-based browsing within Microsoft Excel.

 Export and migration of spreadsheets

 Programmers have produced APIs to open Excel spreadsheets in a variety of applications and environments other than Microsoft Excel.
 These include opening Excel documents on the web using either ActiveX controls, or plugins like the Adobe Flash Player.
-The Apache POI opensource project provides Java libraries for reading and writing Excel spreadsheet files.
+The Apache POI open-source project provides Java libraries for reading and writing Excel spreadsheet files.

 Password protection

 Microsoft Excel protection offers several types of passwords: